Mercury Fur: Initial reception and controversy

 "Why is it that it is fine for the classic plays to discuss - even show - these things, but people are outraged when contemporary playwrights do it?
 If you go to see King Lear, you see a man having his eyes pulled out; in Medea, a woman slaughters her own children.
 The recent revival of Iphigenia at the National was acclaimed for its relevance.
 But when you try to write about the world around us, people get upset.
 If I'd wrapped Mercury Fur up as a recently rediscovered Greek tragedy it would be seen as an interesting moral debate like Iphigenia, but because it is set on an east-London housing estate it is seen as being too dangerous to talk about.
 What does that say about the world we live in?
 What does it say about theatre today?"

 Ridley also explained that he felt critics had disliked Mercury Fur because of its subject matter and not for the theatrical experience the play is trying to create for its audience:

 "I don’t think there is anything wrong with people being disturbed within the theatre at all… I think theatre is fifteen years behind any other art form… It’s still perceived as a kind of subject matter based art form.
-You wouldn’t go along and look at a Suzanne painting and criticize it just on the choice of apples [s]he’s chosen to paint, you’d criticize it, and you’d judge it and experience it for the use of paint… Because we come from a basic literal tradition we still view stage plays as kind of glorified novels and we judge them purely on their subject matter, regardless of the theatrical experience of sitting there and watching the play."
+You wouldn’t go along and look at a Cézanne painting and criticize it just on the choice of apples he’s chosen to paint, you’d criticize it, and you’d judge it and experience it for the use of paint… Because we come from a basic literal tradition we still view stage plays as kind of glorified novels and we judge them purely on their subject matter, regardless of the theatrical experience of sitting there and watching the play."

 Ridley also defended the depiction of violence within the story, arguing that it is used for a moral purpose and that the play is more about love than violence:

 "The things that happen in Mercury Fur are not gratuitous, they are heart-breaking.
 The people may do terrible things but everything they do is out of love, in an attempt to keep each other safe.
 The play is me asking, 'What would I do in that position?'
 If you knew that to keep your mother, brother and lover safe, you would have to do terrible things, would you still do them?
 That's the dilemma of the play.
 It asks us all, 'What lengths would you go to to save the people you love?'"